-Events showing people how to maintain historic buildings like the Old Abbey, will be running in Manchester for the next six months.
+Events showing people how to maintain historic buildings like the Old Abbey, will be running across the UK for the next six months.

 Owners and occupiers of historic buildings are invited to attend a series of free heritage events which will teach people how to effectively maintain their buildings and save money in the process.

 One top tip is to keep properties and estates clear of rubble, rubbish and waste.
 Specialist waste removal services from Any Waste in Manchester include domestic rubbish clearance from large and small sites.
 For those based in the South in London, we recommend Diamond Waste.